 Where mediation is legally required but the parties do not reach an agreement, a certificate will be issued stating that mediation was unsuccessful and allowing the parties to make an application to the Court.

-What is an FDPR?
-Are Family Mediators professional lawyers?
+What is an FDRP?
+Are family mediators’ professional lawyers?

 Family mediation can also be known as Family Dispute Resolution (FDR).
 FDR is conducted by a Family Dispute Resolution Practitioner, or FDPR.

-An FDPR is trained in mediation and negotiation, specialising in family disputes.
-An FDPR can be a lawyer, but doesn’t have to be.
+Family Dispute Resolution Practitioners are trained and qualified in mediation and negotiation, specialising in family disputes.
+An FDPR can be a lawyer but doesn’t have to be.
 Some FDPR’s have backgrounds in social work or psychology.
 However, all FDPR’s will be accredited under family law regulations.

 In circumstances where parties are legally required to go to mediation, if one party refuses to do so or the parties are not able to reach an agreement at mediation, the FDRP will issue a certificate which allows the parties to file a Court application indicating why the mediation was unsuccessful.